SteffenBauer/elixir-gtksourceview/README.md

 _gedit_ and other tools using GtkSourceView should then show Elixir syntax highlighting.

-Version for older Elixir releases can be found in `old_versions`
+Versions for older Elixir releases can be found in `old_versions`

 Have also a look at [elixir-ctags](https://github.com/mmorearty/elixir-ctags) to further enhance your gedit experience when writing Elixir code.